Kelvao/CloudflareScrape/README.md

 ## How to use

-Instantiate a new CloudflareScrap object and set the Builder;
+Instantiate a new CloudflareScrap object and set the Builder:

 ```java
 CloudflareScrape cloudflareScrape = new CloudflareScrape.Builder()